1st Rifle Division (Soviet Union): Second formation

-The division was formed from the remaining cadre of the division.
+The second formation (formirovaniye) of the division was formed from the remaining cadre of the division.
 The division was assigned as the garrison for the city of Moscow.
-In December 1939 the division was ordered to convert to a motorized division and in January 1940 was redesignated the 1st Motorized Division.
-This division eventually became the 1st Guards Motor Rifle Division.
+In December 1939 the division was ordered to convert to a motorized division and in January 1940 was redesignated the 1st Motorized Division, which later became the 1st Guards Motor Rifle Division.